sham1908/pom-page-factory/README.md

 # Selenium: Page Object Model with Page Factory

 How to run the tests:
+- download chromedriver
-- add chrome Driver in the root directory
+- add the chromedriver file into the root directory
 - Run the tests from the testng.xml